 Successful brands, that have stood the test of time, learned to adapt and evolve.
 Think Nike or Apple or even Cadbury’s.

-After all, an advert for a Apple laptop that just spouts off technical specifications would be catastrophically boring.
+After all, an advert for an Apple laptop that just spouts off technical specifications would be catastrophically dull.

 Instead. these brands got human.
-Focussing on how their products will enhance your life and potentially, alter your lifestyle.
+Focusing instead, on how their products will enhance your life and potentially, alter your lifestyle.

 They have become household names that act as an extension of their customers.

 Apple products are practically considered limbs nowadays as is having a sneaker from Nike or Adidas.
-They’re not just things we own, they’re part of our lives.
-And also, our lifestyles too.
+They’re not just things we own, they’re part of our lives and by extension, identifiers.

 First, we need an example.

 Let’s take something generic like… Colgate toothpaste.
 Really, yes, really.